 Almost everyone who gets in a car will be involved in a car accident at some point.
 Hopefully, most accidents will be minor fender-benders and will not result in any injuries.
 Unfortunately for so many people, car crashes are often significantly more serious.

-The amount of people injured due to car crashes is significantly higher than the deaths often reported after these types of accidents.
-If you have been injured in a car crash in Springdale, or a loved one has died due to a car crash, Springdale car accident lawyer Ken Kieklak, Attorney at Law does not want you to just be another statistic.
+The amount of people injured due to car crashes is significantly higher than the number of deaths often reported after these types of accidents.
+If you have been injured in a car crash in Springdale, or a loved one has died due to a car crash, our knowledgeable Springdale car accident lawyers do not want you to just be another statistic.
 You may have opportunities to seek financial compensation for your injuries that can help you recover and get your life back on track.

 Most modern cars are designed with safety as one of the primary goals.
 They are designed to crumple to protect drivers from hard impacts, they have seatbelts and headrests designed to keep occupants in a safe position, and even the glass is designed to help prevent harm to those inside the car.
 Unfortunately, cars can only do so much to protect us from the poor decisions or skills of other drivers.
 Nevertheless, it is important to always wear your seatbelt and follow the rules of the road to prevent injury to yourself and others.